kramtek/FlatKivyExtensions/README.md

 - Application abstraction based on Flat Kivy assuming kivy_1.10

+    - Application consists of NavigationDrawer, header and ScreenManager

+       - For each screen assigned to the ScreenManager there is an associated button used to navigate to that screen

+    - Application components configured by specifying:

+        - Application title
+        - Application 'about' information
+        - List used to configure navigation panel

 - Launcher applications for Android and iOS built with kivy_1.10

     - Similar to Kivy launcher app for android: